Poland profile - Timeline

 2015 April - Poland announces purchase of US Patriot surface-to-air missiles amid rising tension with Russia.

-2015 May - Conservative candidate Andrzej Duda beats centrist incumbent Bronislaw Komorowski in presidential election.
+2015 May - Conservative Law and Justice candidate Andrzej Duda beats centrist incumbent Bronislaw Komorowski in presidential election.